cronicle-edge/edge-storage-engines/Readme.md

 ```

 ## SQL
-Please note that this plugin will create destination automatically table if not exists.
-To create a table beforehand refer to SQLExamples/DDL.sql to find proper DDL statement.
+Please note that this plugin will create destination table automatically (if not exists).
+To create the table beforehand refer to SQLExamples/DDL.sql to find proper DDL statement for your DB driver.

 ### dependencies
 ```bash
   npm i knex # ORM tool, mandatory